LVNAuth Tutorials - Scaling sprites

 <object_show: fan>

-Aside from character sprites, you can also move objects and dialog sprites.
+Aside from character sprites, you can also scale objects and dialogue sprites.

 Wizard

-All the commands for movement animations are available by clicking the Wizard button in LVNAuth.
+All the commands for scaling animations are available by clicking the Wizard button in LVNAuth.